cdcin-trc/SEM/README.md

   - ScenarioManager
   - AdaptiveSwarmOptimisedPartocleFilterWorker

-<H3>Step 6</H3>
+<H3>Step 6 - Update CMakeLists</H3>
 Configure the /medeaworkers/deployment/CMakeLists.txt file, commenting out workers you do not want to deploy, leaving only the workers to deploy

-<H3>Step 7</H3>
+<H3>Step 7 - Push to git</H3>
-If you have changed the /medeaworkers/deployment/CMakeLists.txt, commit and push the changes via git.
+If you have changed the /medeaworkers/deployment/CMakeLists.txt, commit and push the changes via git to your repositry.
 This is needed for Jenkins in the next step

-<H3>Step 8</H3>
+<H3>Step 8 - Update Local  Worker Definition Files</H3>
+Medea may be extended to recognize custom workes, by adding worker definition files into its local instalation.
+This step is not strictly necesary, but is highly recomended.
-Configure your local graphml worker definitions according to that
+Configure your local graphml worker definitions, and copy them to the Medea Istalation Dierctory.

-<H3>Step 9</H3>
+<H3>Step 9 - Deploy The Workers</H3>
 <H4> Step 9.1 </H4>
 Configure jenkins to add the deploy_worker task.

 - copy the file SEM/jenkins/deploy_workers.groovy to the jenkinns server.
 - create a jenkins task

-- TODO how do we point this at the SEM git repo.
+- point the task at your medea workers git repo

+Note: you should only need to perform this step once.

 <H4> Step 9.2 </H4>
-Execute the Jenkins deploy_worker job to compile the workers
+Execute the Jenkins deploy_worker job to compile the workers.
+This step should be repeated whenever you make changes to any of the workers in your git repo.

 <H3>Step 10</H3>
 Execute the Scenario Manager